 Cádiz, Spain

 It changed into an actual pigeon’s eye view.
-The manual atop Cádiz’s Torre Tavira (€6) maneuvered the concave viewing dish up, down and round, displaying us watchtowers, church buildings, palaces, dockyards – and dozens of roof terraces with flapping laundry.
-The digital camera obscura on the pinnacle of this 45-meter tower, the tallest of 129 built in the 1700s for staring at service provider ships, is a perfect creation to Spain’s most ancient city, and particularly its maritime function, with the sea on 3 and a half of sides.
+The manual atop Cádiz’s Torre Tavira (€6) maneuvered the concave viewing dish up, down, and round, displaying us watchtowers, church buildings, palaces, dockyards – and dozens of roof terraces with flapping laundry.
+The digital camera obscura on the pinnacle of this 45-meter tower, the tallest of 129 built in the 1700s for staring at service provider ships, is a perfect creation for Spain’s most ancient city, and particularly its maritime function, with the sea on three and a half of sides.

 Where to devour